Things founders probably ought to know about venture capital.

 The world of a VC

 Many founders have images of VCs as deified rich folk who maniacally force entrepreneurs through complex hoops before whimsically bestowing unlimited cash on a lucky few.
 The reality is that venture capital is a dynamic but risky and difficult business.
-This section outlines some of the key concerns and realities that VCs deal with, which may not be well understood by founders and which may impact fundraising success.
+This section outlines key concerns and realities that VCs deal with, which may not be well understood by founders and which may impact fundraising success.

 #14 One thing every investor believes

-Entrepreneurs sometimes mistakenly view the role of investors as validating them and their company.
+Entrepreneurs often mistakenly view the role of investors as validating them and their company.
 They think investors are waiting around looking for causes to believe in or moral justification for handing over the cash and that they will invest if the founder can just convert the investor into a believer in their company.

 But investors are just that, making an investment.
 And all types of investors make investments for the same reason—the same shared belief: that the value of their investment will go up.